-The effects of ongoing on-the-job stress are cumulative, growing more disruptive over time.
+Stress is insidious.
+The effects of ongoing on-the-job stress are cumulative and can grow more disruptive over time.

-Is workplace stress bad enough to make even high performing employees want to quit?
+Is workplace stress bad enough to make even high performing employees call it quits?
 Research indicates a resounding “yes”, showing that 42% of employees have actually changed jobs due to stress.